awslabs/damon-tests/perf/README.md

 gnuplot
 -------

-Visualization of the outputs in the reports are made using 'gnuplot'.
+Visualization of the outputs in the reports is made using 'gnuplot'.
 Install it using your package manager.